Memphis Brewery and Craft Beer Guide

 Cooper House Project may be an odd name for a brewery, but it’s apt.
 Founder Travis Wiseman literally built his small brewery and taproom inside an old Midtown home in the Cooper-Young neighborhood.

-Cooper House Project produces limited release, small-batch beers, and does not distribute.
+Cooper House Project produces limited release, small-batch beers, and does not yet distribute.
 That means the taproom is the only place to buy Cooper House Project’s high-quality brews.

-The brewery specializes in lagers, sours, experimental beers, and German beers, though recently has had some more hoppy ales on tap.
+The brewery specializes in traditional lagers, sours, experimental beers, and German beers, though recently has had some more hoppy ales on tap.

 Crosstown Brewing Co.